gramaziokohler/compas_fab_preworkshop/README.md

 > Q: Cannot start containers, nor do anything with Docker.
 Error message indicates docker daemon not accessible or no response.

 Make sure docker is running.
 Especially after a fresh install, docker does not start immediately.
 Go to the start menu, and start `Docker for Windows`.

+> Q: `conda` commands don't work.

+Try running them from the *Conda Prompt*.
+Depending on how you installed Anaconda, it might not be available by default on the normal Windows terminal.

+> Q: When trying to install the framework in Rhino, it fails indicating the lib folder of IronPython does not exist.

+Make sure you have opened Rhino 6 and Grasshopper at least once, so that it finishes setting up all its internal folder structure.